mawanalyst/mawanalytics/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Managed a team of 200 people in 12 stores
+        * Managing a team of 200 people in 12 stores
         * Maximizing profit
         * Minimizing losses
         * Analyzing sales data and preparing reports for Executives